AlgoGators/algo_system/README.md

 ```

 ## Adding Environment Variables
-There are API keys and login credentials that for obvious reasons should be stored privately and separate of the codebase.
+There are API keys and login credentials that for obvious reasons should be stored privately and separately of the codebase.

 Create a .env file with the variables you wish to define; for example:
 ```